tryolabs/aws-workshop/workshop/s3-web-ec2-api-rds/03-RDS.md

 ---
 **Extra mile:**

-- Can you `ping` the Postrges instance?
+- Can you `ping` the Postgres instance?
 - Try to connect to the DB through your running EC2 instance.

 ---